IshankGulati/Breakout/README.md

 # How to run

 Install breakout.apk from APK file directory.
-Touch the left and right side of screen to move the paddle in the corresponding direction.
+Touch the left or right side of screen to move the paddle in the corresponding direction.

 # Additional Dependencies